binaryballer33/monsters-rolodex/README.md

 - this.state is created usually inside of the Constructor as a json object

 #### Functional Components:
 - Uses arrow functions, hooks( replaces Lifecycle methods )
+- Functional components can take in props as Arg 1 and forwardRef as Arg 2
+-
 - doesn't have a render() method or Lifecycle methods
 - Need to understand functions, pure functions, impure functions and side effects to completely understand the way React handles functional components
 - We will be writing Impure Functions in React by using Hooks